Pete Doherty: Drug use and legal problems

 On 18 October 2010, Doherty was summoned to court for cocaine possession.
-In March 2011 he pleaded guilty to possession, and was granted unconditional bail until sentencing on 20 May.
-On 20 May, Doherty was sentenced to six months in jail for possession of cocaine, following the inquiry into the death of Robin Whitehead.
+In March 2011, he pleaded guilty to possession, and was granted unconditional bail until sentencing on 20 May.
+On 20 May, Doherty was sentenced to six months in jail for possession of cocaine following an inquiry into the death of Robin Whitehead.

 In October 2014, Doherty was admitted to the Hope Rehab Centre in Thailand.
 He announced plans to start a foundation with the centre to help struggling addicts.

-In January 2015, it was announced that Doherty had successfully completed his rehab treatment.
-In August 2017 it was revealed that he had been found with heroin in his car while travelling through Italy.
+In January 2015, it was announced that Doherty had successfully completed his rehabilitation.

+In August 2017, it was revealed that Doherty had been found with heroin in his car while travelling through Italy.
 He was also found to be driving with an invalid licence.
 Doherty received a fine.

 In a 2019 interview, when asked whether he would like to be drug-free, Doherty responded: "Yes, a part of me would.
 Just so I can feel things.
 There are so many people in my life who deserve better.
 It really is a mental deficiency...
 I'd be a force to be reckoned with!
 I'd have money and self-respect and clean hands."

 In November 2019, Doherty was fined €10,000 in Paris and given a three-month suspended prison sentence for cocaine possession and affray.

 In a 2022 interview with NME, Doherty stated that he had "been clean since December 2019."

+Death of Mark Blanco

+In December 2006, actor and magician Mark Blanco died after falling from the first-floor balcony of a flat in Whitechapel belonging to Doherty's friend and literary agent Paul Roundhill, during a party at which Doherty was present.
+After an altercation, Roundhill set Blanco's hat alight, punched him and evicted him from the flat.
+Blanco returned to the flat and was shown on CCTV falling to his death less than a minute later.
+After initial police investigations concluded there were no suspicious circumstances surrounding Blanco's death, a coroner's inquest in October 2007 recorded an open verdict and requested that police reopen the investigation.
+Doherty's bodyguard at the time, Jonathan Jeannevol, revealed he had confessed to police that he pushed Blanco to his death after Doherty had asked Jeannevol to 'have a word' with him; Jeannevol later retracted his confession.
+Doherty, who was not called to give evidence at the inquest, was also seen on CCTV footage passing by Blanco's body and jogging away from the scene before an ambulance arrived.

+An eight-month BBC Newsnight investigation in 2012 concluded that CCTV evidence suggested Blanco had been dropped from the balcony rather than jumped or slipped.
+In 2014, Blanco's friend, the comedian Jerry Sadowitz, played a video appeal at the beginning of his UK tour dates from Blanco's mother for the Crown Prosecution Service to reopen the case.
+In 2023, Channel 4 released a documentary about Blanco's death titled Pete Doherty, Who Killed My Son?